bananacocodrilo/optimization_algorithms_comparison/readme.md

 `$ npm run test`

-As expected, increasing the span of days affects how long it takes to the branch and cut algorythm to find the optimun solution.
+As expected, increasing the span of days affects how long it takes to the branch and cut algorithm to find the optimun solution.
 This is caused by interpreting each day as a separate restriction.

 Interestingly enough the "monster case" is faster to solve than the "lots of days" case.
 Maybe the longer tasks cause more restrictions to be outside the aceptability space since every variable appears in many restrictions.

-## Genetic algorythm
+## Genetic algorithm
 I hadnt found a good way to compare the three of them at the same time yet.

-If there are too many tasks the brute force will take too long, if there are too few the genetic algorythm finds the solution too fast.
+If there are too many tasks the brute force will take too long, if there are too few the genetic algorithm finds the solution too fast.

 I've managed to get some interesting results with `manyTasks.json`.
 Like this one: